frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/user-guide/buying/index.md

+# Buying

 If your business involves physical goods, buying is one of your core business activity.
 Your suppliers are as important as your customers and they must be provided with as much accurate information as possible.

 ![Buying](http://erpnext.org/files/buying-home.png)